Deformed X and O limbs in rabbits

 deformation and bowing of the long bones of limbs; ·

-Laxity or hypermobility of
+or hypermobility of ligaments.
+The

-In other animals, including foals, there are several bone or muscle related
+In other animals, including foals, there are several bone or muscle-related

-causes, while laxity (mobility) of the peri-articular structures and
+causes.
+However, laxity (mobility) of the peri-articular structures and

-one of these can lead to an abnormal bone growth and elongation of the longer
+electrical factors.
+Failure of one of these factors can lead to abnormal bone

-bones of the limbs.
-In young growing animals, an asymmetrical mechanical
+growth and elongation of the longer bones in the limbs.
+In young growing

-pressure (e.g. the weight of the body or slippery floor, when the doe keeps
+animals, asymmetrical mechanical pressure (e.g. the weight of the body or a

-of long bones of the extremities can lead to angular deformation of the
+the nest) on growing cartilages of long bones in the extremities can lead to

-to limb deformation in her offspring.
+can also lead to limb deformation in her offspring.
 A

 hereditary origin related to a single autosomal recessive gene appears to

-Belgian giants, French Silver and Dutch rabbits.
-The curvature of the limbs
+rabbits, Belgian giants, French Silver and Dutch

-at the age of 2 to 3 months.
-Even if the cartilage problem corrects itself
+The deformity reaches its maximal stage at the age of 2 to 3 months.
+Even if

-curvature of the ulna and radius (forearm bones, between the elbow and the
+and radius (the forearm bones, located between the elbow and the front paw).
+Angular joint

 deformation